 Lake Whitney is a 70-acre wet-meadow noted by local natural conservation personnel as unique in South Texas.
 Lake Whitney remains wet, even during periods of prolonged drought and has been regarded as an ecological and recreational asset since the early 1930s.
 The Lake Whitney offers several bird watching areas, extended docks over marsh areas, observation platforms and many other amenities for watching the native wildlife in the Coastal Bend.
 In addition to the excellent recreational and educational opportunities, Whitney Lake provides wintering and migratory habitat for waterfowl, shorebirds, wading birds, and other species.
 This acquisition of habitat allows the City of Ingleside to protect this resource, provide public access and provide excellent recreational and educational opportunities for the public.

-Whitney Lake is located off of Highway 1069 north of Ingleside, on Tiner Lane.
+Whitney Lake is located off of Highway 1069 north of Ingleside, on Kenny Lane.
 No pets allowed.
 No Alcohol allowed.

 Live Oak Park

 Live Oak Park is set on approximately 90 beautiful oak covered acres in South Ingleside.
 In this park one will find many fun, family oriented and athletic activities to do.
 Nestled among large live oaks you can enjoy a picnic with your family and friends, or cook at one of several barbecue pits scattered around the park.
 There are many picnic tables available for use and several secluded picnicking areas.
 The park also offers some covered picnic areas.